TristanBrotherton/netcheck/README.md

     netcheck.sh -u            URL/Host to check, default is http://www.google.com
     netcheck.sh -w                                  Enable the remote webinteface
-    netcheck.sh -p                  Specify an optional port for the webinterface
+    netcheck.sh -p                  Specify an optional port for the webinterface netcheck.sh -i                           Install netcheck as a system service

+## Run as a service
+You can optionally run netcheck as a system service.
+For systems that use systemctl (Linux) you may use its service installation script:

+    sudo ./netcheck.sh -i